Skip to main content

 Post-Operative Instructions

-• Exercise Care: Do not disturb the surgical area today.
+EXERCISE CARE: Do not disturb the surgical area today.
 Do not rinse vigorously or probe the area with any objects.
 You may brush your teeth gently.
 Please do not smoke for 1 week, since this is very detrimental to healing and may cause a dry socket.

-• Brushing: Begin your normal oral hygiene routine as soon as possible after surgery.
+BRUSHING: Begin your normal oral hygiene routine as soon as possible after surgery.
 Soreness and swelling may not permit vigorous brushing, but please make every effort to clean your teeth within the bounds of comfort.

-• Healing: Normal healing after tooth extraction should be as follows: The first 3 days after surgery are generally the most uncomfortable, and there is usually some swelling.
-On the third day, you will feel the worst because the swelling and pain usually peak on day 3.
-The remainder of the post-operative course should be gradual, steady improvement.
-If you don’t see continued improvement, please call our office.
-If you are given a plastic irrigating syringe, do not use it for the first 5 days.
-Then, use it daily according to the instructions until you are certain the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.
+HEALING: Normal healing after tooth extraction should be as follows: The first 3 days after surgery are generally uncomfortable, and there is usually some swelling.
+On the third and fourth day, you will feel the worst because the swelling and pain usually peak on day 3.
+These are the days when stronger pain medicine may be necessary.
+The remainder of the postoperative course should be a gradual, steady improvement.
+If you don't see continued improvement, please call our office.
+If you are given a plastic irrigating syringe, do not use it for the first 5-7 days.
+Then, use it three times a day, making sure to place the tip of the syringe inside the socket for irrigation with salt water.
+You will continue irrigation with the syringe until you are certain the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.
+We want your recovery to be as smooth and pleasant as possible.
+Following these instructions will assist you, but if you have any questions about your progress, please call the office.
+A 24-hour answering service is available to contact the doctors on call after hours.
+Calling during office hours will result in a faster response to your questions or concerns.

 PDF Version